Curriculum Work Group

 Imagine a front row seat to the largest ever climate change conference.
 The three credit COP Preparation Seminar, supported by InCEES, gives Washington University students the opportunity to serve as student delegates to the Conference of the Parties climate negotiations.
 The course is led by Beth Martin, a senior lecturer in environmental studies.

 The class was developed from a student-led initiative.
 In 2010 the student group Washington University Students for International Collaboration on the Environment (WUSICE) petitioned Chancellor Mark S. Wrighton to allow them to apply to be delegates at the international climate conferences.
 He agreed and WUSTL sent its first delegation as an official observer institution to COP17 in Durban, South Africa in 2011.
-COP22 will be held from November 7-18, 2016 in Marrakesh, Morocco.
+COP24 will take place from December 3-14, 2018, in Katowice, Poland.

 You can follow the latest WashU COP delegation on their Facebook Page @wustlcop.